coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-4-1-build-a-semantic-accessible-responsive-reusable-navigation.md

 ---
 layout: post
-title: 'Building a semantic, accessible, responsive, and extensible navigation element'
+title: 'Building a semantic, accessible, responsive, and reusable navigation element'
 tags: ['navigation', 'ux', 'mega-menus', 'html5', 'css', 'vanilla javascript', 'semantic html', 'accessibility', 'responsive web design', 'ruby on rails']
 description: 'Building website navigations can be difficult.
 This tutorial covers building a large site navigation that is semantic, accessible, responsive, and reusable.'
 ---
+*Don't care about the implementation details?
+Just looking for some template code to solve your problem?
+[Jump to the CodePen](#codepen)*

 Navigation components present all sorts of challenges and complexities.
-A good navbar must be semantic, accessible, responsive, and reusable.
-In my opinion, the best site navigation is small and contains between three to five different links, each of which leads users to top-level content, or some more detailed content funnels.
-In my opinion, trying to fit more than five options in a site navigation is not usually worth the difficulty.
+A good navbar should be semantic, accessible, responsive, and reusable.
+In my opinion, the best site navigation is small and contains three to five different links, each of which leads users to top-level content, or detailed content funnels.
+While some websites successfully implement mega-menus, I think the appropriate situations for mega-menus are limited to correspondingly large sites, e.g. Amazon.

-Some websites successfully implement mega-menus, but the appropriate use cases for these kinds of navigation elements are places like Amazon.
-For most cases, I don't think they're the right decision.
-If you can, consider paring down your site navigation.
+I try to advise my clients against adding *every single page* to their navigation.
+I think you can mitigate most navigation challenges if you're willing to be strategic and discerning about your content and user stories.

-Sometimes, though, developers are handed non-negotiable specifications that call for massive site navigation.
+Sometimes, though, product owners provide non-negotiable specifications that call for massive site navigation.
 These requirements often intimidate me.
 I've spent a tremendous amount of time building navigation elements that don't meet the **semantic, accessible, responsive, and reusable** requirements.
 It hurts every time that happens.
-Recently I took a deep dive into how to make the best possible navbar so it would never happen again.
+Recently I took a deep dive into how to make the best possible navbar so I can do better at avoiding those mistakes.

 My solution uses HTML5, raw CSS, and vanilla JavaScript.
 Since I'm a Rails guy, the HTML is generated in a Rails application, but as long as the final markup stays the same, it can be written by hand or generated through any other framework you like.